aws-samples/serverless-patterns/lambda-ses/README.md

 1. During the prompts:
     * Enter a stack name
     * Enter the desired AWS Region
-    * Allow SAM CLI to create IAM roles with the required permissions.
+    * Allow SAM CLI to create IAM roles with the required permissions
-    * Amazon SES Sender identity - email address that you use to send email.
+    * Amazon SES Sender identity - email address that you use to send email
-    * Amazon SES Receiver identity - email address that will receive email.

     Once you have run `sam deploy --guided` mode once and saved arguments to a configuration file (samconfig.toml), you can use `sam deploy` in future to use these defaults.